 However advanced a website may be, a B2B eCommerce website cannot offer a complete substitute for a salesperson.
-However, even when it comes to a negotiation process between the buyer and the seller, there are features for B2B eCommerce that can significantly streamline that kind of buyer-seller interaction.
+Even in a negotiation between the buyer and seller, some B2B eCommerce capabilities can significantly streamline this buyer-seller interaction.

 Segmentation & Custom Reports

-With a vast room for personalization and multiple pricing strategies, B2B eCommerce is the fertile ground for account-based marketing, segmentation, and customer behavior analytics.
-You need to be able to track key business KPIs and determine how they get affected by different marketing tactics, UX innovations, and new product offerings.
+With a treasure trove of customer data, your B2B eCommerce platform is fertile ground for account-based marketing, segmentation, and customer behavior analytics.
+You should be able to track key business KPIs and determine how they get affected by different marketing tactics, UX improvements, and new product offerings.

 As an essential feature for B2B eCommerce analytics, your solution may include a customizable dashboard and reporting engine along with advanced segmentation capabilities to enable your marketing team to gain actionable insights into the customers’ data.
-Apart from tracking key business KPIs, it will help you understand your customers’ purchasing patterns, and send timely, targeted marketing campaigns.
+Apart from tracking key business indicators, it will help you understand your customers’ purchasing patterns, and prepare timely, targeted marketing campaigns.

 Flexible Custom Workflows

-To provision for that, one keystone capability during your technical evaluation should be the ability to create an unlimited number of custom eCommerce workflows to support both buyer and seller-related processes.
-Such a flexible workflow engine would allow you to customize workflows like the checkout experience, order submission process, or auto-replenishment.
+One crucial capability during your technical evaluation should be the ability to create an unlimited number of custom eCommerce workflows to support both buyer and seller-related processes.
+A flexible workflow engine should allow you to customize various workflows from onboarding and quotation, to order submission, checkout, and replenishment.

 Customers increasingly prefer to self-serve instead of calling sales reps over the phone.
 However, not just any self-service portal will do.
 B2B-specific portals should be responsive, intuitive to use, and have specific functionality.
 For example, business buyers often have to ask for quotes, submit orders, create reorders, modify details, or track shipment – your solution should support this.